Intervention/docs/image/v3/introduction/formats.md

 # Supported Formats
 ## Image and Color Formats
 Learn about supported formats in Intervention Image, including image formats and various color specifications.
-Discover how to check runtime format support, create transparent images, and handle color spaces across GD and Imagick drivers.
+Discover how to check runtime format support, create transparent images, and handle color spaces.

 [TOC]